charlscooper/charlscooper.github.io/README.md

 This was a challenging time as Covid hit and the increased demand of parcel deliveries sky rocketed.
 Even with this increase in workload and added pressures, we as a team proved our resilience and fortitude, as work from home became mandatory.

-Whilst Here I am continuing to further my intellect in React, and proving able to take the lead on developing some React powered internal development tools.
+Whilst here I am continuing to further my intellect in React, and proving able to take the lead on developing some React powered internal development tools.
 This opened a new opportunity for React development and transferring to a team where I work on apps for management systems for a multitude of well respected clients throughout the UK and Ireland.

 #### Software Engineer